anthonybudd/WP_Model/readme.md

 The finder() method allows you to create a custom finder method.
 To create a custom finder first make a method in your model named your finders name and suffixed with 'Finder' this method must return an array.
 The array will be given directly to the constructer of a WP_Query.
 The results of the WP_Query will be returned by the finder() method.

-If you would like to post process the results of your custom finder you can add a 'PostFinder' method.
-This method must accept one argument which will be the array of posts.
+If you would like to post-process the results of your custom finder you can add a 'PostFinder' method.
+This method must accept one argument which will be the array of found posts.
 ```php

 Class Product extends WP_Model